oSharpey/cyber-obsidian/year-3/dsac/Graph Algorithms.md

 - It is called a Minimum Spanning **Tree**, because it is a connected, acyclic, undirected graph, which is the definition of a tree data structure.
 - In the real world, finding the Minimum Spanning Tree can help us find the most effective way to connect houses to the internet or to the electrical grid, or it can help us finding the fastest route to deliver packages.

+- **Dense Graphs:**
+    Dense graphs may slow down both algorithms due to the large number of edges.
+Efficient sorting (Kruskal) or efficient priority queue operations (Prim) are critical.
+- **Sparse Graphs:**
+    Both algorithms generally perform well on sparse graphs.
+- **Mitigation Strategies:**
+    - When using Kruskal's, a well-implemented union-find can mitigate cycle detection overhead.
+    - When using Prim's, choosing the right data structure (e.g., Fibonacci heaps or optimized binary heaps) can improve performance.

 |                                                                         | Prims Algorithm                              | Kruskals Algorithm                                            |
 | ----------------------------------------------------------------------- | -------------------------------------------- | ------------------------------------------------------------- |
 | _Can it find MSTs (a Minimum Spanning Forest) in an unconnected graph?_ | No                                           | Yes                                                           |